(See also Overview of Vasculitis.)

 In patients with respiratory symptoms, chest imaging is done to check for infiltrates.
 Bilateral patchy infiltrates suggest alveolar hemorrhage even in patients without hemoptysis.
 CT is much more sensitive than x-ray.

 If patients have dyspnea and bilateral infiltrates, bronchoscopy should be done immediately to check for alveolar hemorrhages and to exclude infection.
 Blood coming from both lungs and all bronchi, with more blood coming as the bronchoscope goes deeper in the airways, indicates active alveolar hemorrhage.
-Hemosiderin-laden macrophages appear within 24 to 72 h after onset of hemorrhage and may persist for up to 2 mo.
+Hemosiderin-laden macrophages appear within 24 to 72 hours after onset of hemorrhage and may persist for up to 2 months.

-Treatment for induction of remission is similar to that of GPA, but the need for maintenance therapy is less clearly established in MPA.
+Treatment for induction of remission is similar to that of granulomatosis with polyangiitis, but the need for maintenance therapy is less clearly established in microscopic polyangiitis.
 Cyclophosphamide given daily plus corticosteroids improves survival when vital organs are affected.
 Rituximab has been shown to be noninferior to cyclophosphamide for inducing remission of severe disease.
 However, data are limited for patients with very high levels of creatinine.
 Induction and maintenance regimens vary, and adjunctive therapies such as plasma exchange and pulse IV methylprednisolone may or may not need to be used.

 Less severe cases may be managed with corticosteroids plus methotrexate.